nus-cs2113-AY2223S1/tp/docs/DeveloperGuide.md

 ### Implementation for Transaction

 Each `Transaction` object in Moolah Manager represents a transaction record, which can be of `Income` or `Expense` type.
-Below is a simplified class diagram (note: methods have been omitted) containing the attributes within each transaction and how the transactions are associated with the `TransactionList`.
+Below is a simplified class diagram (with methods omitted) containing the attributes within each transaction and how each transaction is associated with the `TransactionList`.

 <p align="center">
     <img src="images/TransactionClassDiagram.png">
     <br />
-    <i>Figure 1: SimplifiedClass Diagram for Transaction</i>
+    <i>Figure 1: Simplified Class Diagram for Transaction</i>
 </p>

 The `TransactionList` holds a dynamic array list that can store multiple `Transaction` objects.